lumizila/PathPlanningAStar/README.md

 #TODO explain A*

-## 2. Multiple runs of the algorithm
+## 2. Multiple runs of the program

 To run the code, simply type: